DaoCloud/DaoCloud-docs/docs/en/docs/skoala/quickstart/install.md

 ```

 > When deploying skoala, it will carry the latest front-end version at that time.
 If you want to specify the version of the front-end ui,
-> You can go to the front-end code warehouse to get the corresponding version number:
+> You can go to the front-end code repo to get the corresponding version number:

 In the working cluster, check the latest version of Skoala-init, and update directly through the helm repo to get the latest